beyarkay/masters-thesis/src/02_background.md

 biases based on the average gradient over the observations in each batch.

-Optimisation algorithms other than SGD are more commonly used in practical machine learning: AdaGrad [@Duchi2011AdaptiveSM] is performant on sparse gradients, RMSProp [@RMSProp] works well in non-stationary settings, and Adam [@Kingma2014AdamAM] provides good performance with little tuning.
+Optimisation algorithms other than SGD are more commonly used in practical machine learning: AdaGrad \citep{@Duchi2011AdaptiveSM} is performant on sparse gradients, RMSProp \citep{@RMSProp} works well in non-stationary settings, and Adam
+\citep{@Kingma2014AdamAM} provides good performance with little tuning.

 ## Backpropogation